Changissnz/nu_merchant_principal/README.md

 reproductive function also does not have to take effect on the same index/indices as those of the conditional function activating it.
-The "imaginary value" are the conditional functions.
+The "imaginary values" are the conditional functions.
 Activation of the conditional function requires the pertaining "real" value/s of the numerical structure to satisfy its condition.
 Upon satisfaction, the